wangjohn/lawson/README.md

 NEXT UP

+- Make sure that you can't add the same player to a tee time multiple times.
 - Prevent 2 large player cards from being really small when booking
 - Add scrollspy back to the top (should be a sticky bar I think)

+TODO

 - Maybe make a /tee_times/#{time} page for individual days and/or individual times

-TODO

 - Finish template for booking confirmation email.
 - Figure out how people will be creating accounts.
 - Feed of what everyone else is currently doing -- probably the PGCC dashboard home page.